-The Property is located on the west side of State Road 7, approximately 1⁄4 mile south of South State Road 7.
+The Property is located on the west side of State Road 7, approximately 1⁄4 mile north of Boynton Beach Boulevard at 9819 South State Road 7.
 The Property has a Future Land Use designation of Agricultural Reserve.
 Within the vicinity of the Property are multiple agricultural uses including row crops, agriculture sales and service, and a significant chipping and mulching facility.